-We have no forensic evidence that any of your information has been misused.
+We have no evidence that any of your information has been misused.
 Nevertheless, out of an abundance of caution, we want to make you aware of the incident.
-To protect you from potential misuse of your information, we are offering a complimentary one-year membership of Experian IdentityWorksSM Credit 3B.
-This product helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
-IdentityWorks Credit 3B is completely free to you and enrolling in this program will not hurt your credit score.
-For more information on identity theft prevention and IdentityWorks Credit 3B, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.
+To protect you and your information, we are providing you with 12 months of free credit monitoring and identity theft protection services through TransUnion.
+This service helps detect possible misuse of your personal information and provides you with identity protection services focused on immediate identification and resolution of identity theft.
+This service is completely free to you and enrolling in this program will not hurt your credit score.
+For more information on identity theft prevention, including instructions on how to activate your complimentary one-year membership, please see the additional information provided in this letter.